Grand Duke Dmitri Pavlovich of Russia: Killing of Rasputin

 On Friday night 16/17 December (OS), Yusupov, who had visited Rasputin regularly in the past few months for treatment, invited Rasputin to his home.
 With Stanislaus de Lazovert dressed in a chauffeur uniform, Felix went to Rasputin's home to pick him up.
 Around 1:30 am, they arrived at Yusupov's Moika Palace where a room in the basement in the east wing had been specially prepared for the killing.
-For about an hour, Felix entertained the unsuspected Rasputin with red wine until he got him drunk.
+For about an hour, Felix entertained the unsuspecting Rasputin with red wine until he got him drunk.
 Then, while both were sitting, Yusupov shot Rasputin at close range using Dmitri's Browning pistol.
 The bullet entered Rasputin's body from the left side perforating the stomach, liver, and kidney.
 The wound was lethal, but Rasputin did not die right away, bleeding profusely instead.
 In shock, Yusupov let Rasputin alone to die.
 He joined his fellow conspirators: Grand Duke Dmitri, politician Vladimir Purishkevich, and army officer Sergei Mikhailovich Sukhotin who were waiting in a ground floor study/drawing-room.
 Meanwhile, Rasputin, still alive, tried to flee through a side door into a gated courtyard that opened onto the street outside.
 Alarmed he might escape, Purishkevich then shot Rasputin in the back, on the doorstep.
 The bullet lodged into the vertebral column.
 The body was taken inside and Rasputin was shot in the forehead at point-blank range.
 In a rage, Yusopov kicked Rasputin's corpse with the tip of his military boots, smashing his nose and right eye and disfiguring his face.
 Then the assassins drove to Varshavsky Rail Terminal where they burned Rasputin's clothes and returned to Yusupov's home.
 At 4.50 a.m.
 Dmitri drove the men and Rasputin's body, wrapped in a broadcloth, to Petrovskii Bridge, which crossed to Krestovsky Island.
 About 5 a.m, they threw the body into the Malaya Neva into a hole they made in the ice.
 All along, Grand Duke Dmitri, who was driving the car, never saw Rasputin.